Apacheta-Aguilucho volcanic complex: Geothermal power production

 The Cerro Pabellón project is expected to produce 340 Gigawatt-hours per year, enough to cover the electricity consumption of 165,000 families.
 The plant is expected to reduce Chile's carbon dioxide emissions by about 166000000 kg/year and is owned by the companies Geotérmica del Norte S.A.(GDN) and Empresa Nacional de Geotermia; the latter is a joint venture between ENAP and ENEL.
-A further expansion began in 2019, aiming at increasing output by about 33 MW to 81 MW.
+A further expansion began in 2019 and was completed in 2022, aiming at increasing output by about 33 MW to 81 MW.
+There was some controversy about the non-involvement of close indigenous communities.
 The plant uses hydrogen for energy storage.